curtd/ForwardMethods.jl/README.md

 Certain interfaces are defined for objects `x::T` that don't involve explicit forwarding to a fixed-field, per-se, but can be generally useful.

 ## `properties` interface
-The `properties` interface allows a unified interface for `x::T` with subfields
+The `properties` interface allows a unified `Base.propertynames`, `Base.getproperty`, and `Base.setproperty!` interface for `x::T` which is composed of subfields `k1, k2, ..., kn` whose fields should also be included in the properties of `x`.
+This pattern arises when creating composite types.
+For example,

 ```julia
 julia> struct A